The Bridgewater Canal was Britain’s first true canal.

 the network from Leicester to the River Trent and onwards to the

-greater mileage of canals under unified control and investing heavily in
+greater mileage of canals being brought under unified control and heavy

 improvements, rail and increasingly road continued to dominate